bititude/meansible/docs/meansible.md

 # Meansible Docs
 ## Introduction
-Meansible is an easy-to-use interface to generate ansible playbooks for MEAN projects.
+Meansible is an easy-to-use interface to generate Meansible playbooks for MEAN projects.
 With Minimal Setup, you can, with a simple and efficient GUI, configure a VM for use in a MEAN project.
 We believe in choice, so you are given multiple config options on how to set up your VM.

 ## Instructions